 Comedy improvisation is an excellent way to improve children’s speaking and listening skills, build their confidence, develop their creativity and proactivity, and get them working together as a team.

 It also serves as a great hook to engage harder to reach children and as a safe space to encourage quieter children to come out of their shell.

-Try these comedy improvisation activities in your class to get your Key Stage 2 pupils working together to make up comedy scenes on the spot, whilst they develop their speaking and listening skills.
+These comedy improvisations will be ideal to link with Comic Relief's Red Nose Day but can also be used throughout the year to get pupils aged 7 to 11 working together to make up comedy scenes on the spot, whilst they develop their speaking and listening skills.

 - An introduction to improvisation

 - Improv games to play in the classroom

 - Ideas for performance and to inspire writing

 ProgrammeHere you will find speaker presentations from the inaugural National Literacy Trust primary conference, Everyone back to school: literacy by stealth.View details about Primary conference 2021 resources